SBE Board Members

 Board Meeting Information for Virginia State Board of Elections including meeting dates, agendas, and working papers, can be found on the Virginia Regulatory Town Hall website.

 We are constantly reviewing and updating our website to reflect the most up-to-date language translations and elections information.
-If you discover an issue with translations or the links to our website, please let us know at info@elections.virginia.gov
+If a document is not yet available in your language of choice, we include a link to the English version.
+If you discover an issue with translations or the links on our website, please let us know at info@elections.virginia.gov at info@elections.virginia.gov